 The Commission, after much deliberation based on extensive public testimony that expressed concern about the accumulation and potential abuse of power, decided to maintain term limits for councilmembers, but to adjust them slightly to accommodate the increased length of the terms for councilmembers.
-The Commission thus decided to allow councilmembers to have three consecutive four-year terms (for a total of twelve consecutive years) rather than the five consecutive two-year terms (for a total of ten consecutive years) allowed in the present charter.
+The Commission thus decided to allow councilmembers to have three consecutive four-year terms (for a total of twelve consecutive years) rather than the five consecutive two-year terms (for a total of ten consecutive years) allowed in the present Charter.
 Because some present councilmembers may have some two-year and some four-year terms, the proposed Charter revision would permit a total of twelve consecutive years on the Council for those councilmembers serving at the time of transition.
+(But if, for instance, a councilmember in the year 2012 has served consecutively one two-year term and two four-year terms, that individual will not be eligible for reelection, because another term would exceed the 12-year maximum).
+The 12-consecutive-year maximum will apply even if an individual switches residency districts during the 12-year period.

 If this proposal is adopted, in the 2004 election, the five elected councilmembers receiving the largest number of votes will be given four-year terms, and the next four elected councilmembers will be given two-year terms.
+(This will ensure that in the year when the Mayor is elected, four Council seats will be filled, and two years later, five Council seats will be filled, thus having five contested elections in each election cycle).
 Thereafter, all elected councilmembers will have four-year terms, with five elected in those elections divisible by four and four elected two years thereafter.
 The proposed transitional language also says that if one of the five top Council vote-getters in the 2004 election will exceed twelve consecutive years with a four-year term, that person will be awarded a two-year term, and the next highest vote-getter will be awarded the four-year term.